Nivmizz7/tarkov-data-overlay/monitor/README.md

-# overlay-monitor
+## Overlay Monitor

-Web monitor that watches each override file and renders the same correction tables as the README, but live.
-Each file has its own page.
+Run a local web monitor that renders live correction tables from the override files:

-## Run

 ```bash
 npm run monitor